-While getting everyone on the team to sign an employee’s birthday greeting card is a good way to get everyone involved in the celebration, you can add an extra layer of personalization by ensuring employees receive different birthday designs.
+While getting the whole team to sign an employee’s birthday greeting card is a good way to get everyone involved in the celebration, you can add an extra layer of personalization by ensuring employees receive different birthday designs.
 When shopping for employee birthday cards, consider purchasing assorted birthday cards so you always have a variety of cards on hand.

 8. Use social media

-FUN TIP: Save the GIF above and send it to your employees via social media on their birthdays!
+Pro Tip: Save the GIF above and send it to your employees via social media on their birthdays!

 9. Keep individual preferences in mind